hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 ### How to finalize and broadcast a proposal.

-**Note:** Remember to import the vault on Blue Wallet app if you have't already.
+**Note:** Remember to import the vault on Blue Wallet app if you haven't already.

-**Note:** To finalize and broadcast a proposal make sure the threshold of multisignature has been met.
+**Note:** To finalize and broadcast a proposal, make sure the threshold of multisignature has been met.
 To sign a proposal review  <a>previous</a> step.

 1. Go to proposal page details.
 <div style="text-align: center">